 - The included strainer has bigger holes, letting pieces of ice and ingredients slip into your mixed drink– and any ingredient you muddle will get stuck in that cap!

-- The strainer can also be messy and less precise than a Hawthorne strainer or fine strainer, causing spills.
+- The strainer of the cobbler-style shaker can also be messy and less precise than a Hawthorne strainer or fine strainer, causing spills.

 - This 3-piece shaker relies on the cap, which is small and easy to lose.